Help Your Thyroid Regulate Bone Formation With These 9 Foods

-That feeling of being overwhelmed by good options, and concerned about making sure you achieve the balance you hope for, inspired me to create Bone Appétit the companion cookbook to the Save Our Bones Program.
+That feeling of being overwhelmed by good options, and concerned about making sure you achieve the balance you hope for, inspired me to create Bone Appétit the companion cookbook to the Osteoporosis Reversal Program.
 Bone Appétit provides more than 200 dishes that are specially designed to support optimal bone and whole body health.

 And that includes your thyroid!
 You’ll find scrumptious, bone-building dishes that include the thyroid-supporting foods listed above, such as “Surf N’ Perf” with crispy baked fish and almonds, or “Turkey Divan” featuring a base of broccoli florets.